stat6250-s17/course-questions-wiki/week-04/README.md

 [Course Textbook Chapter 7, Problem 3]
 - Question (rluo-stat6250): What format catalog would be stored if we do not specify the LIBRARY = option?
-- Naswer (rluo-stat6250): The format catalog named Work.Formats would be stored.
+- Answer (rluo-stat6250): The format catalog named Work.Formats would be stored.

 [Course Textbook Chapter 7, Problem 4]